 In addition to his contributions on the Finance and Wild Card case teams, Farberman logged 100 hours of volunteer time during the fall semester which contributed towards the Goodman team’s total.

 Wilfrid Laurier University took home both the Academic Cup and School of the Year title.
-Goodman’s delegation of 45 students placed second in participation and third in the prestigious School of the Year category.
+Goodman’s delegation of 45 students placed second in participation and second in the prestigious School of the Year category.
 In the academic cases, Goodman’s Accounting and Wild Card case teams placed first while the Digital Strategy team took home second.
 The School’s quickball team came third, with the sports team receiving the overall team sportsmanship award.

 Goodman Dean Andrew Gaudes spoke to student delegates at the closing banquet and encouraged them to find their purpose.